chiuhans111/fdtd-html/README.md

 # fdtd-html
-This is an experimental project, for a real-time demonstration of EM waves.
+Real-time demonstration of EM waves.

 I hope this project can help students visualize wave propagation, help teachers explain complex wave phenomena, and get people interested in this field.